Stanford Axe: Traditions

 Depending on which school holds the Axe, the trophy's recorded score for the 1982 Big Game is changed.

 This is part of the continuing dispute surrounding The Play, the last play in the final seconds of the 1982 game, which ended with a kickoff return marked by five laterals.
 During the play, the Stanford Band, believing the game was over and that Stanford had won, ran onto the field; the touchdown run through the band featured the last Cal returner, Kevin Moen, running through a Stanford trombone player, Gary Tyrell, in the end zone.

 Referees declared the touchdown as legal, and California won the game.
 However, Stanford contends that one of the five laterals on that play was an illegal forward pass, and that a Cal player was tackled before he lateraled the ball.
 As a result, whenever Stanford wins the Axe, the 1982 score is changed on the trophy from "California 25-20" to read "Stanford 20-19."
 Despite this practice, the official score (California 25-20) must be on the Axe prior to the start of each Big Game, no matter who has it at the time.

 When Stanford has the Axe, it is guarded by the Stanford Axe Committee and kept in a secret location, when not on display in the lobby of the Arrillaga Sports Center.
 When California is in possession of the Axe, the Chairman of the UC Rally Committee acts as its custodian.
 It is generally displayed in the lobby of the Martin Luther King Junior Student Union Building.

-During the Big Game, the Stanford Axe is displayed by the school that won the Big Game during the previous year.
-The Stanford Axe is transferred at the Big Game during what is known as "The Stare Down."
-With two minutes remaining in the Big Game, the Stanford Axe is brought to the 50 yard line, where members of the UC Rally Committee and the Stanford Axe Committee wait until the end of the game to determine who will take the Axe.
-Once the game ends, the winner of Big Game takes possession of the Axe until the next Big Game is played.
+During the Big Game, the Axe is displayed by the school that won the Big Game the previous year.
+The Axe is transferred at the Big Game during what is known as "The Stare Down."
+With two minutes remaining in the game, the Axe is brought to the 50 yard line, where members of the UC Rally Committee and the Stanford Axe Committee wait until the end of the game to determine who will take the Axe.
+Once the game ends, the winner of the Big Game takes possession of the Axe until the next Big Game is played.

-Currently, California has the Axe after winning the 125th Big Game on November 19, 2022, by the score of 27–20, continuing their two-year hold on the Axe.
+Currently, California has possession after winning the 127th Big Game on November 23, 2024 by the score of 24–21, continuing their four-year hold on the Axe.

 Although Stanford leads the all-time series before and after the use of the Axe as a trophy, California still has held the Axe for a longer amount of time due to their 31 year possession before the recapture of the Axe by Stanford.
-During the time the Axe has been used as a trophy, Stanford has held it 48 times to California's 36.
+During the time the Axe has been used as a trophy, Stanford has held it 48 times to California's 38.